 Scaled armor has existed since ancient times.
-For example, in VII – III century BCE the Scythians made scaled armor using bronze, iron, bones or thick leather.
+For example, in the VII – III century B.C.E. the Scythians made scaled armor using bronze, iron, bones or thick leather.
 It is composed of small scales attached to a base material such as leather or cloth.
-The scales were typically in the shape of slightly elongated fish scales
+The scales were typically in the shape of slightly elongated fish

-Leather or fabric wear with riveted and sewed metal plates was popular armor defense among warriors of XIV century.
-Brigandine type armor went in front of plate armor or so called “white armour”.
-Reinforced by small steel plates brigandine elements were accessible to medieval knights of Western Europe.
-Our Brigandine greaves consist of vertical plates.
+Leather or fabric with riveted and/or sewed metal plates underneath was an extremely popular form of armor among warriors of the XIV century.
+Brigandine armor was a precursor to plate armor (often called “white armor”).
+Due to their lower cost of production and upkeep, brigandine elements were accessible to nearly all medieval knights of Western

 Greaves (also known as “grêves” [French], “Beinröhren” [German] or “schinieri” [Italian]) are an essential part of any leg harness.
-These brigandine greaves are reinforced with steel plates.
-Shin is totally protected from all sides.
-Armor is equipped with leather straps and steel buckles.
-Brigandine armor has good adjusting because of its spesial construction.
-Steel elements provides excellent protective
+These brigandine greaves are reinforced with steel plates and the shin is totally protected from all sides.
+The armor is fastened with leather straps and steel buckles.
+Brigandine armor is easily adjustable thanks to its special

-Main part of the XIV century was a time of numbers of experiments in plate armor developing.
-Though different materials were in use till the end of the XIV century, starting approximately from 1350 year steel and iron began to displace all of them.
-In Italy and especially in Germany blacksmiths created plenty of various
+The XIV century was a time of numerous experiments with the development plate armor.
+Though different materials were in use until the end of the XIV century, beginning in approximately 1350, steel and iron became the predominant materials for armor smiths.
+In Italy, and especially in Germany, blacksmiths created a large variety of shapes for

-All commonly used parts of the medieval armor (protection of the head, arms, torso, legs) have been designed by the first half of the XIV century.
+Nearly all commonly used elements of medieval armor (protection for the head, arms, torso, and legs) were designed by the first half of the XIV century.
 Only a few “new” details and elements were added during the last half of that century.
-By the XV century the armors completely became as we know them
+By the XV century, armor had evolved to become what we know as “full plate

-The history of the leg armor it’s the story of how the chainmail stockings transformed into the full plate leg harness.
+The history of leg armor is the story of how mail stockings transformed in to a full plate leg harness.
 The first element appeared in the XII century.
-It was a simple knee protection: round dished metal scale sewed upon the leather.
-At the beginning of the XIV century the hauberk was getting shorter
+It was a simple knee protection: a round dish-shaped metal scale sewed upon leather.
+At the beginning of the XIV century the hauberk became shorter and shorter.

 This model of leg armor is based on medieval plate legs typical for the late XIV and early XV centuries.
-As armor evolved, leg protection changed from its early forms to the functional articulated plate armor.
-And it’s the most essential points are: hip plate is made from one metal sheet; it’s
+As armor evolved, leg protection changed from its early forms to functional, articulated plate armor.
+The most essential part thereof is the hip plate.
+It’s made from one metal sheet and forged to conform to

-When you’re deciding on your battle equipment, the choice of the articulated plate armor is of the utmost importance.
-After all, the thigh piece of armor takes the most severe blows.
-You raise your shield over your head and there’s nothing left for your opponent to hit than your high leg armor.
-Therefore, you’d want
+When you’re deciding on your battle equipment, the kind of articulated plate armor you choose is of the utmost importance.
+After all, the thigh takes the most severe blows.
+You raise your shield over your head and there’s nothing left for your opponent to hit other than your upper leg armor.
+Therefore, it’s important to

-In Medieval Europe the full leg armor protection usually consisted of the cuissardes (thigh protection), kneecaps, greaves (shin protection) and sabatons (feet protection).
+In Medieval Europe, full leg armor protection usually consisted of the cuissardes (thigh protection), kneecaps, greaves (shin protection) and sabatons (foot protection).
 The completed leg harness was an essential part of the full plate armor.
-It developed from the formed metal plate that served as the knee protection.
-Knees were the most important and vulnerable
+It developed from the formed metal plate that served as knee protection.
+The knees were the most important and vulnerable

 Medieval Leg Armour

-Only knights and cavalry could afford the full leg armor back in the Middle Ages.
-The infantry and other soldiers could only count on leather and brigandine legs armour.
-Of course, after big battles, the soldiers engaged in looting and removing their killed enemies’ trophies.
-These, however, were isolated cases because the lion’s share of the trophies usually was taken by the warlords.
+Only knights and cavalry could afford full leg armor back in the Middle Ages.
+Infantry and other soldiers could only count on leather and brigandine leg armor.
+Of course, after big battles, the soldiers engaged in looting and removing their fallen enemies’ trophies.
+These, however, were isolated cases because the lion’s share of the trophies were usually taken by the warlords.

-This lack of leg armour was the reason for the fact that most injuries sustained during combat were limb injuries.
-Add to that mix the horrible medicine that was prevalent in the Middle Ages, and you get a huge percentage of deaths because of limb injuries.
+This lack of leg armor was the reason that most injuries sustained during combat were limb injuries.
+Add to that mix the horrible medicine that was prevalent in the Middle Ages, and you get a huge percentage of deaths due to limb injuries.

-During the peace periods, the rulers did everything to keep the military training of the knights at a proper level.
+During periods of peace, the rulers did everything to keep the military training of knights at a proper level.
 One of the ways to do that was to set up tournaments.
 There was a little problem, however – knights often died in the tournaments, which was obviously not the way rulers would want it.
-Therefore, the rule to use only non-sharpened weapons was enforced.
-The spectators naturally wanted more blood, but at the same time, they realized this kind of entertaining could also be interesting and adopted new rules.
+Therefore, rules were put in place which allowed only non-sharpened weapons.
+The spectators naturally wanted more blood, but at the same time, they realized this kind of entertainment could also be interesting and warmed up to the new rules.

 There were many varieties of tournaments.
 There were those in which the knights didn’t need full leg armor.
 This kind of tournament was called “through the pole.”
-During such a battle, the enemies were located on either side of the pole.
+During this type of battle, the combatants were located on either side of a pole.
 The pole itself was set parallel to the ground at approximately belt level.
-As a result, knights could only hit above the belt, since leg kicks were not possible.
+As a result, knights could only hit above the belt since leg kicks and strikes were not possible.
 There were also other kinds of tournaments that required good leg armor as strikes there were permitted, and the combatants required full protection.
 Several hundred years have passed, and full-contact battles are of increasing interest and are gaining more and more viewers.

-Everyone who is engaged in or thinking about HMB and IMCF full-contact fights should approach the choice of the equipment as seriously and responsibly as possible.
-Beginners want to cover their hands and arms first, expecting the opponent to hit the upper limbs more.
-However, our battle experience shows that the fighters actually get more injuries they could’ve avoided if only they had adequately armored legs.
-It’s also important not to overlook the fact that high-quality articulated plate armor will allow you to feel confident in both buhurt and dueling fights, the times when it’s important to stand firmly on your feet or make a leap towards the enemy.
+Everyone who is engaged in, or thinking about HMB and IMCF full-contact fights should approach choosing their equipment as seriously and responsibly as possible.
+Beginners typically want to cover their hands and arms first, expecting their opponents to hit the upper limbs more.
+However, our battle experience shows that fighters actually get more injuries they could’ve avoided if only they had adequately armored legs.
+It’s also important not to overlook the fact that high-quality articulated plate armor will increase your confidence in both buhurt and duels especially during the times when it’s important to stand firmly on your feet or make a leap towards the enemy.

-Majority of the leg strikes fall on the high leg armor and much fewer on lower leg armor, which is why we recommend using stronger materials on the upper leg.
-However, when it comes to the greaves leg armour , you are covering the potentially open areas and can concentrate on your fighting technique and your opponent.
-Also, something to keep in mind, whether intentionally or accidentally, chances are you will still probably going to be hit on the open parts despite the fact that it is forbidden.
+The majority of leg strikes fall on the upper leg armor and much fewer on lower leg armor, which is why we recommend using stronger materials on the upper leg.
+Nevertheless, greaves remain highly important as you are covering potentially open areas, allowing you to concentrate on your fighting technique and your opponent.
+Also, something to keep in mind, whether intentionally or accidentally, chances are you will still be hit in the gaps between armor elements despite the fact that it is forbidden.
 Hence the importance of durable leg armor that reduces gaps to the maximum extent possible.

-We also can’t ignore the sabatons armor.
-“Who will reach for that with a weapon?” you may ask.
+We also can’t ignore sabatons!
+“Who’s going to hit my feet with a weapon?” you may ask.
 However, if you watch a buhurt, you’ll notice that if one falls down during the battle, the fight goes on, no one pays attention to you, and especially to where your feet are.
 However, they are open and any accidental impact is a threat.
-The fighters are focused on their enemies, not you, therefore even a member of your own team, in such a situation, is as dangerous to you as an enemy, if you don’t have sabatons armor.
+The fighters are focused on their enemies, not you.
+In this situation, even a member of your own team is as dangerous to you as an enemy if you don’t have sabatons.

-I hope I have convinced you that full leg armor is an integral part of your battle equipment, and that lower leg armor is as important as upper leg armor.
-In addition, don’t forget to take care of your feet and put on sabatons armor.
-Of course, there is also the greaves leg armour option that would protect your shins.
+Hopefully this piece has illustrated to you that full leg armor is an integral part of your battle equipment, and that lower leg armor is as important as upper leg armor.
+In addition, don’t forget to take care of your feet and put on sabatons.

 Forge of Svan has been manufacturing medieval plate legs since 2004.
 We have extensive experience with splinted leg armor as well as leather leg armor.
-Therefore, don’t delay – get your battle protection.
-Your opponents have already ordered their armor from us a long time ago, that’s why they are so confident.
+Therefore, don’t delay – get your battle protection!
+Your opponents ordered their armor from us a long time ago, which is they are so confident.
 Get yours today!